 - Instrumental candidates must show their instrument clearly.
 Piano performances should be filmed from the right-hand side, showing both hands clearly.

-- Review the video before submitting to ensure it is suitable for audition.
+- Review the video before submitting to ensure it is suitable for the audition.

-- Name your file before attaching it to the application (e.g., John Smith Music Audition 2025).
+- Name your file before attaching it to the application (e.g. John Smith Music Audition 2026).

 - Introduce yourself.
 Tell us about your experiences as an artist, soloist, or member of an ensemble.